 Malaria & Safety – Pilanesberg GR

-Pilanesberg is in our opinion a safe place for tourists.
-South African parks have security personnel and the entry fees discourage criminals from gaining admittance.
-Small thefts may still occur (since this can happen anywhere) so it is always advised to keep your valuables secure.
+Pilanesberg GR is, in our opinion, a safe place for tourists.
+South African parks have security personnel, and the entry fees discourage criminals from gaining admittance.
+Small thefts may still occur (since this can happen anywhere) so it is always wise to keep your valuables secure.
 Most other crimes, including violent crimes, hardly ever occur.

-Pilanesberg is outside the malaria zone so antimalaria medication isn’t required The eastern part of South Africa, including Kruger does have a small malaria risk.
-Several vaccinations are advised when travelling to South Africa (consult your local healthcare professional).
+The Pilanesberg is outside the malaria zone, so antimalarial medication isn’t required.
+The eastern part of South Africa, including Kruger, does have a small malaria risk.
+Several vaccinations are advisable when traveling to South Africa (consult your local healthcare professional).

 Despite the fact that incidents are very rare, wildlife viewing always comes with certain risks.
 Fortunately, they can be reduced greatly by following the instructions given by your guide.
 And please take note of the ‘Wildlife viewing safety precautions’, below.

 Additional advice on limiting dangers and annoyances when traveling:

 - Wildlife viewing safety precautions

 - Cities and other urban areas: Safety precautions